dvalenciar/AR_Drone_ROS_GUI/README.md

 ![](https://github.com/dvalenciar/AR_Drone_ROS_GUI/blob/master/pics/pic_2.png)

-That's it, now you can fly your AR.Drone in Gazebo and ROS
+That's it, now you can fly your AR.Drone in GAZEBO and ROS